Thomson Family Shiraz

 Today, this wine is only made in the very best vintage years and is called Thomson Family Shiraz.

 The 15 rows of original vines produce only very small amounts of fruit.
 They are cropped at less than two tonnes per acre (four tonnes per hectare) and are meticulously hand-harvested, selected and sorted.
-Only 300 cases of our flagship wine are released in our very ‘best’ years.
+A very limited number of cases of our flagship wine are released in our very ‘best’ years.
 This flagship wine drinks very well now, but its potential is revealed over time, cellared away and brought out to celebrate the good things in life.

 The vines are referred to by the CSIRO as the Concongella clone and it is the mother clone of all subsequent Shiraz plantings at Best’s Great Western.

-The Langton’s Classification for Thomson Family Shiraz is ‘Outstanding’:
+The Langton’s Classification for Thomson Family Shiraz is ‘Exceptional’:

 Halliday Wine Companion 2017 Wine of the Year